This documentation aims to guide our partners through Toucan Toco architecture, introducing design choices and the security norms it respects.

 IT departments & architects, this gives you a complete overview of the architecture of our apps, and will help you identify how Toucan Toco can be integrated easily with your information system.
-It also describes the prerequisites needed to install our components as on-premises software.
+It also describes the prerequisites needed to install our components as self-hosted software.

 Security experts, this aims to transparently let you assess our security level and answer questions and address possible concerns you have regarding our authentication and authorization processes.
 It also shares the practices and processes we implement in our own information system to ensure that the data you transmit to us stays in good hands.

 Like most web apps, Toucan Toco is mainly made up of two distinct parts: the client and the server.